Which of the following correctly describes the relationship betwe... | Channels for Pearson+

 - Viruses Evade the Immune Response(0)

-Which of the following correctly describes the relationship between the cell membrane and cell wall?
+Which of the following correctly describes the relationship between the molecular size and the distance migrated in the electrophoresis gel?

-Which of the following correctly describes the relationship between the cell membrane and cell wall?
+Which of the following correctly describes the relationship between the molecular size and the distance migrated in the electrophoresis gel?